Thebe (moon): Orbit

 Thebe is the outermost of the inner Jovian moons, and orbits Jupiter at a distance of about 222,000 km (3.11 Jupiter radii).
 Its orbit has an eccentricity of 0.018, and an inclination of 1.08° relative to the equator of Jupiter.
 These values are unusually high for an inner satellite and can be explained by the past influence of the innermost Galilean satellite, Io; in the past, several mean-motion resonances with Io would have passed through Thebe's orbit as Io gradually receded from Jupiter, and these excited Thebe's orbit.

 The orbit of Thebe lies near the outer edge of the Thebe gossamer ring, which is composed of the dust ejected from the satellite.
-After ejection the dust drifts in the direction of the planet under the action of Poynting–Robertson drag forming a ring inward of the moon.
+After ejection, the dust drifts in the direction of the planet under the action of Poynting–Robertson drag, forming a ring inward of the moon.

 Physical characteristics

 Thebe is irregularly shaped, with the closest ellipsoidal approximation being 116×98×84 km.
 Its surface area is probably between 31,000 and 59,000 (~45,000) km2.
 Its bulk density and mass are not known, but assuming that its mean density is like that of Amalthea (around 0.86 g/cm3), its mass can be estimated at 4.3 kg.

 Similarly to all inner satellites of Jupiter, Thebe rotates synchronously with its orbital motion, thus keeping one face always looking toward the planet.
 Its orientation is such that the long axis always points to Jupiter.
 At the surface points closest to and furthest from Jupiter, the surface is thought to be near the edge of the Roche limit, where Thebe's gravity is only slightly larger than the centrifugal force.
 As a result, the escape velocity in these two points is very small, thus allowing dust to escape easily after meteorite impacts, and ejecting it into the Thebe gossamer ring.

 Zethus /ˈziːθəs/ is the largest (diameter about 40 km) crater on and the only named surface feature of Jupiter's moon Thebe.
 There are several bright spots at the rim of this crater.
 It is located on the far side of Thebe, facing away from Jupiter.
 It was discovered by the Galileo spacecraft.
 It is named for Zethus (Ζῆθος), the husband of the nymph Thebe in Greek mythology.

 The surface of Thebe is dark and appears to be reddish in color.
-There is a substantial asymmetry between leading and trailing hemispheres: the leading hemisphere is 1.3 times brighter than the trailing one.
-The asymmetry is probably caused by the higher velocity and frequency of impacts on the leading hemisphere, which excavate a bright material (probably ice) from the interior of the moon.
-The surface of Thebe is heavily cratered and it appears that there are at least three or four impact craters that are very large, each being roughly comparable in size to Thebe itself.
+There is a substantial asymmetry between the leading and trailing hemispheres: the leading hemisphere is 1.3 times brighter than the trailing one.
+The asymmetry is probably caused by the higher velocity and frequency of impacts on the leading hemisphere, which excavates a bright material (probably ice) from the interior of the moon.
+The surface of Thebe is heavily cratered and it appears that there are at least three or four large impact craters, each being roughly comparable in size to Thebe itself.